Rules and Information

 How will the art be used?

-Art may be photographed and organized into a slide show that will be displayed throughout the Human Rights Day event.
+Art may be photographed or scanned and organized into a slide show that will be displayed throughout the Human Rights Day event.
 Some art may be included in the printed program or displayed on our website.
 Extra copies of the printed program could be made available to schools, teachers and students at their request.

 What is the deadline and how do students submit the art?